• Skip to main content

 • Cut the paneer, onions, bell peppers lengthwise.

 • Heat a cart iron skillet or a non-stick skillet.
-Once hot, pour in the oi (If using non-stick, 1 tbsp oil would be enough and for cast iron skillet you’ll need to use 3 tbsp oil to get a Paneer Jalfrezi that doesn’t stick to the bottom.)
+Once hot, pour in the oi (If using non-stick, 1 tablespoon oil would be enough and for cast iron skillet you'll need to use 3 tablespoon oil to get a Paneer Jalfrezi that doesn't stick to the bottom.)

 • Add the cumin seeds and let it sizzle.
 Then, add the onions and fry until it is beginning to soften but not yet completely translucent.